Crosslingual Generalization through Multitask Finetuning: Results

 \subsection{Task generalization}

 Previous work has shown that large language models finetuned on prompted multitask mixtures generalize to unseen tasks \cite{zhong2021adapting,wei2021finetuned,mishra2021,mishra2021cross,wang2022super}.
 In Figure \ref{fig:taskgen}, we show that the same applies to multilingual models: Finetuned BLOOMZ and BLOOMZ-P3 models significantly improve over BLOOM and XGLM on held-out tasks.
 Despite an order of magnitude fewer parameters, mT0 (13 billion parameters) is ahead of BLOOMZ (176 billion parameters).
 We attribute this to the encoder-decoder architecture paired with a masked language modeling pretraining objective \cite{wang2022language,tay2022unifying} as well as the longer pretraining of mT5 \cite{hoffmann2022training,su2022welm} (1 trillion tokens for mT5 vs.\ 366 billion for BLOOM).
-Despite also having gone through crosslingual multitask finetuning, mTk performs significantly worse than the same-sized mT0.
-We attribute this to our prompting style, which aims to replicate natural human communication. mTk is finetuned on more structured prompts with specific ``Definition", ``Input" and ``Output" fields.
-Similarly, \citet{wang2022super} find that T0 performs worse than Tk on their prompts.
-We also find models finetuned on xP3 (BLOOMZ, mT0-13B) with 39\% of English data outperform models finetuned on P3 (BLOOMZ-P3, mT0-13B-P3), which is 100\% English (see Appendix~\S\ref{sec:taskgenlang}).
-Even the fully English T0-11B model \cite{sanh2022multitask} is outperformed by our mT0-13B model.
-Ignoring embedding parameters these models have about the same size.
-This is likely due to xP3 adding additional tasks and prompts, which has been shown to help generalization~\cite{chung2022scaling}.
+Despite also having gone through crosslingual multitask finetuning, mTk-Instruct performs significantly worse than the same-sized mT0.
+We attribute this to our prompting style, which aims to replicate natural human communication. mTk-Instruct is finetuned on more structured prompts with specific ``Definition", ``Input" and ``Output" fields.
+Similarly, \citet{wang2022super} find that T0 performs worse than Tk-Instruct on their prompts.
+We also find models finetuned on the 39\% English xP3 (BLOOMZ, mT0-13B) outperform models finetuned on the 100\% English P3 (BLOOMZ-P3, mT0-13B-P3) on \emph{English tasks} (Appendix~\S\ref{sec:taskgenlang}).
+Even the fully English T0-11B model \cite{sanh2022multitask} is outperformed by our mT0-13B model on entirely \emph{English tasks}.
+Ignoring embedding parameters T0-11B and mT0-13B have about the same size.
+This is likely due to xP3 adding additional tasks and prompts, which has been shown to help generalization~\cite{chung2022scaling,iyer2022opt}. mT0-13B beating T0-11B indicates that the benefit of scaling tasks is larger than the benefit of pre-training and finetuning on relatively more English tokens.